tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 Speed:

+1. The training will start very slow due to convolution warmup, until about 3k steps to reach a maximum speed.
+	 Then the training speed will slowly decrease due to more accurate proposals.

-1. Inference is not quite fast, because either you disable convolution autotune and end up with a slow convolution algorithm, or you spend more time on autotune.
+2. Inference is not quite fast, because either you disable convolution autotune and end up with a slow convolution algorithm, or you spend more time on autotune.
 	 This is a general problem of TensorFlow when running against variable-sized input.